jparrpearson/cf-ssh-chisel/README.md

 8. Use SSH to login in the container

 	Use standard SSH applications to connect to the SSH daemon in the container.
 	The user name to connect as is `vcap`.
-The SSH utiliites will use your private key, stored in `$HOME/.ssh/id_rsa`, for authentication.
+The SSH utilities will use your private key, stored in `$HOME/.ssh/id_rsa`, for authentication.

 	If you wish to use some other private key, you can provide that using the